Home Propagation of Houseplants

 Take cuttings from vigorous, healthy shoots.
 Most cuttings should be 4 to 6 inches long.
 Cut just below a node (where a leaf is attached) with a sharp, clean knife.

 Remove leaves from the lower half of the cutting.
 Use a rooting hormone on all except easy-to-root plants such as coleus.
 Rooting compounds are available from many garden supply stores, mail-order seed and nursery companies, and mass merchandisers.
-Carefully use the hormone as directed.
+Carefully read and follow label directions when using rooting compounds.
 Keep cuttings clean.
 Don’t place cuttings in dirty containers or on dirty tables.

 A 6- to 8-inch plastic pot filled with quality potting soil can be used to root several cuttings.
 Place the pot in a large plastic bag, and seal the bag to maintain high levels of humidity (Figure 5).
 Do not place the bag in direct sunlight.